 Most eggs (70-80%) hatch within 2 h of dark, that is, between 1100 and 1400 h.
 Animals are collected regularly from the egg table using a 5 mL disposable plastic pipette to transfer them to a plastic beaker.
 During the day, animals are collected within 30 min of hatch and are placed into filter-sterilized (0.22 µM pore-sized filter membrane) Instant Ocean water (FSIO).
 Animals are washed 3 times in this filtered water to prevent any contamination from the egg table water.
 Overnight animals (the “earlies”), may remain on the table as long as 16 h, and are used for experiments that do not require either aposymbiosis (no colonization of the symbiotic light organ) or knowledge of the exact time of hatch.

-Live-animal experiments

-Many experiments are performed within the first 3-5 days after hatching when the squid still have egg yolk reserves on which to survive.
-Adult squid are also used for experiments where blood will be collected or organs harvested (after anesthesia; see below)

-To maintain squid in the aposymbiotic state after collection (non-colonized), the animals are transferred to individual 20 mL scintillation vials containing 3 mL FSIO.

-Hatchlings used in colonization experiments are transferred and pooled (50 squid maximum) in a plastic cup containing 100 mL of FSIO with 3,000-100,000 CFU/mL of Vibrio fischeri.
-After 24 h, the animals are transferred to individual scintillation vials as described above.
-Scintillation vials are placed in racks and loosely covered with shrink-wrap plastic film to limit evaporation.
-Racks are stored in the incubation room, so that the hatchlings experience the same light-dark cycle and temperature as they did as eggs during incubation.

-On a daily basis until the experiment is complete, hatchlings are checked for colonization and luminescence.
-The scintillation vial is put into a Berthold luminometer, and the light produced by the animal is recorded.

-Hatchlings or eggs/embryos may be used for photography through a dissecting microscope.
-Such use in not lethal, and does not require anesthetic.
-Hatchlings may also be used for live imaging, and are anesthetized before observation.

-Experiments commonly expose squid to:

-Vibrio species in FSIO

-Chemical reagents/inhibitors/antibodies diluted in FSIO

-4% paraformaldehyde in marine PBS (after anesthesia)

-RNAlater for RNA extraction (after anesthesia)

-Flash frozen (after anesthesia) for protein extraction

 Anesthesia and euthanasia